After-Shock/Cloudbox-wiki/First-Time-Install:-Updating-Kernel.md

 ---

-Steps to update the kernel manually:
+To update the kernel manually:

 1. Run the following command: